Indian army hit by all time low morale, motivation

 (with additional input by Anjali Sharma and Ajay Mehta)

-World’s third largest army i.e the Indian Army is reported to be severely hit by low morale, unprofessionalism with an acute lack of professional motivation and it has been reported by none else but India’s own Military Intelligence , revealed the investigations carried out by The Daily Mail.
+World’s third largest army i.e the Indian Army is reported to be severely hit by low morale and unprofessionalism with an acute lack of professional motivation and it has been reported by none else but India’s own Military Intelligence , revealed the investigations carried out by The Daily Mail.

 According to these investigations Brigadier Vikram Malhotra of The Psychological Operations Wing of the Indian Military Intelligence , via letter number 071/Gen/Psy/Ops-1 dated 29.10.2017, a facsimile of which is being published by The Daily Mail has confirmed the above mentioned facts , with Indian MI conducting investigations into the issue for the period of September 2012 till October 2017.